 The castle with its square plan and corner towers, has been completely restored and renovated.
 Since 1991 it has been the home of the Museo Territoriale del Lago di Bolsena (Lake Bolsena Territorial Museum) with three floors of exhibits and displays that cover the history of the area from the time it was an active volcano to the present day.
 The castle ramparts offer spectacular views of the town and Lago Bolsena.

-An impressive complex of catacombs 9 deep and over 100m long with several lateral corridors tunnel under the church of Santa Cristina.
-To access the catacombs visit the the ticket office inside the church to the left, entry costs a small fee.
+Beneath the church of Santa Cristina is an impressive complex of paleochristian burials or catacombs, 9 deep and over 100m long with several lateral corridors.
+To access the catacombs visit the ticket office inside the church to the left, entry costs a small fee.
 Opening times vary and don’t always correspond to the advertised times, so check with the ticket office.

 Fish festival – Bolsena